10 Tips for Solo Women Travelers To Stay Safe in Nairobi

 Tips for Solo Women Travelers in Nairobi

-There have been some recent incidents in Nairobi but that should not make you fearful of the city if you take some basic precautions.
+Although there have been some recent incidents in Nairobi, taking some basic precautions should not make you fearful of the city.

 Nairobi City is more than just a perfect destination for your solo trip.
 Within the city’s confines, you will find the Nairobi National Park with lions, rhinos, giraffes, and zebras for an ultimate safari experience.
-In the streets of Nairobi, there are restaurants, bars, and clubs for unforgettable culinary and nightlife exploration.
+In Nairobi’s streets are restaurants, bars, and clubs for unforgettable culinary and nightlife exploration.
 The shopping areas are full of unique gems you will want to grab.
-So if you are planning on exploring this beautiful East African city, here are 10 tips on how to stay safe as a solo female traveler:
+So, if you are planning on exploring this beautiful East African city, here are 10 tips on how to stay safe as a solo female traveler:

 Solo Women Travelers